carlosmunoz/zanata-wiki/Selenium-Web-Driver-Automated-Tests.md

 But unlike firefox, chrome requires a [chromedriver](http://code.google.com/p/selenium/wiki/ChromeDriver) in your system.
 You can download one (match your chrome version) from [here](http://code.google.com/p/chromedriver/downloads/list).

     $cd zanata-war
-    $mvn clean pakcage -Pchrome,useH2 -DskipTests
+    $mvn clean pakcage -Pchrome -DskipTests
     $cd ../functional-test
-    $mvn integration-test -Dfunctional-test -Dwebdriver.type=chrome -Dwebdriver.chrome.driver=/path/to/chromedriver -Dwebdriver.chrome.bin=/path/to/google-chrome
+    $mvn verify -Dfunctional-test -Dwebdriver.type=chrome -Dwebdriver.chrome.driver=/path/to/chromedriver -Dwebdriver.chrome.bin=/path/to/google-chrome

 ### How to run individual test in my IDE

-This assumes you have a **zanata-h2-{version}.war** already build and you are currently under **functional-test** folder.
+This assumes you have a **zanata-{version}.war** already build and you are currently under **functional-test** folder.

     $mvn integration-test -Dfunctional-test -Dcargo.wait
     $ ...
     $[INFO] Press Ctrl-C to stop the container...

 Now JBoss is running and zanata is deployed.
-But database is empty with no users in it.
-There is a helper class ManualRunHelper you can run as unit test in your IDE to inject two users into the database(same script being used by sql-maven-plugin in pre-integration-test phase).
-You will then be able to use admin/admin or translator/translator to log in (default localhost instance: http://localhost:9898/zanata).
 You can now run tests in IDE.